virtusize/virtusize.github.io/ja/_sources/order-confirmation/introduction.txt

 Introduction
 ------------

-Virtusize order confirmation consists of a small Javascript, that retailer can include in their order confirmation pages.
+Virtusize order confirmation consists of a small JavaScript, that retailer can include in their order confirmation pages.
 The retailer will supply Virtusize with a number of useful information, that is relevant for finding the perfect size and fit for the customers of the retailer.